Pylons/pyramid/docs/glossary.rst

    response factory
      An object which, provided a :term:`request` as a single positional argument, returns a Pyramid-compatible response.
+See
+     :class:`pyramid.interfaces.IResponseFactory`.

    response
      An object returned by a :term:`view callable` that represents response